 The inventory consists of 240 items, which takes 30-40 minutes to complete.

 Pricing varies depending on what version you buy and how you administer it.
 For more information on the product, how to administer it and how to buy it, visit this website.

 7. Myers-Briggs Type Indicator

 The Myers-Briggs Type Indicator (MBTI) was introduced by Katharine Cook Briggs and her daughter, Isabel Briggs Myers, in the 1940s.

 The Myers-Briggs test is based upon an earlier theory that was introduced by Carl Jung - a theory that humans experience the world using four psychological functions: sensation, intuition, feeling and thinking.
+These functions affect many things, such as one's work style, mode of rejuvenation, strengths, weakness and so on.
+Later Isabel Myers and Katharine Briggs would format those four psychological functions into sixteen personality types.

 The MBTI measures whether an individual is extroverted or introverted, whether they have a sensing preference or an intuitive preference when it comes to processing information, whether they prefer to make decisions by thinking or feeling and whether they have a judging or perceiving preference about how they do things.

 The results from the questionnaire then place the person onto one of 16 personalities, each has their own strengths and weaknesses, such as the ENJF personality type.

 The MBTI can be used by test takers for individual development, employee development, team development, team productivity and to increase team effectiveness.

 The questionnaire consists of 93 forced-choice questions, where the participant matches a word with a statement.